| Availability: | |

 pH Range, Continuous Operation | 2 - 11 |

-Small Commercial Establishments: Perfect for cafes, restaurants, and offices where a point of entry RO system provides clean water for cooking, drinking, and ice makers.
+Small commercial establishments – Perfect for cafes, restaurants, and offices where a point-of-entry RO system provides clean water for cooking, drinking, and ice makers.

 Q: Can this membrane handle well water?